 Jenny, aged 16, Umeå

-If it’s unacceptable to you that your son or daughter is drinking alcohol, then you need to say so, clearly.
-It’s better to show your feelings than to worry yourself sick and get wound up in silence.
+Don’t hide the fact that it’s unacceptable to you that your child is drinking.
+Show your feelings, rather than worry yourself sick and getting angry in silence.
 That’ll just make things worse.
-Being silently aggrieved is worse than saying what you think.
+Being quietly upset is worse than saying what you think.

 I never come home on time.
 As long as I come home, my parents are happy.

 THERE’S A DIFFERENCE BETWEEN BEING STUPID AND DOING SOMETHING STUPID